digis-georoc/class-library/README.md

 Each classification scheme is included in three forms:
 1. Classification scheme coordinates of boundaries as a table including the label of the field those coordinates outline (e.g. table class_library.tas).
 2. The geometric polygon version of the labelled fields, containing the suffix “_geom” in the table name (e.g. table class_library.tas_geom).
-3. The classification scheme SQL function, used to call the classification labels of sample composition within a SQL query (e.g. table class_library.tas_class(…)).
+3. The classification scheme SQL function, used to call the classification labels of sample composition within a SQL query (e.g. table class_library.tas_class).

 ### Citing the library
 If using the geochemical citation library, you should cite our work as given here (code and publication):